 The Sistema Waikato programme is designed around in school instrumental lessons, after school ensemble classes and holiday programme sessions, where children from our five partner schools – Crawshaw, Forest Lake, Nawton, Rhode Street and Vardon – come together under the guidance of experienced tutors to learn violin, cello, double bass, flute, clarinet, fife, drumming, choir and musicianship.

-All children receive their instrumental lesson during the school day at their respective school and attend the programme in the Nawton School Hall from 3:00 - 5:00pm once a week on Mondays, Tuesdays and Thursdays (each intake attends on a specific day) for orchestra, musicianship and choir.
+All children receive their instrumental lesson during the school day at their respective school and attend the programme in the Nawton School Hall from 3:00 - 5:00pm once a week on Mondays, Tuesdays, Wednesdays and Thursdays (each intake attends on a specific day) for orchestra, musicianship and choir.
 Afternoon tea is supplied each day and then the children participate in two musical sessions.

 During the winter and summer school holidays we run holiday programmes for comprehensive musical learning and development.